|2000 UEFA Cup|

-DM: Emre Belozoglu (Turkey)In Turkey, he spent most of his career with Fenerbahçe and Galatasaray.
+DM: Emre Belozoglu (Turkey)In Turkey, Emre Belozoglu spent most of his career with Fenerbahçe and Galatasaray.
 His past clubs also included Inter Milan, Newcastle United and Atlético Madrid.
 He won the UEFA Cup in 2000 with Galatasaray.
 With Inter Milan, he was their player of the year for 2002-2003 season, but his later career with them was affected by injuries.
 He played with Turkey that went to the semi-finals at the 2002 World Cup and at Euro 2008.

 DM: Suat Kaya (Turkey)

-His career was all but associated with Galatasaray, with which he won major titles including and the 2000 UEFA Cup.
+Suat Kaya's career was all but associated with Galatasaray, with which he won major titles including and the 2000 UEFA Cup.
 Over the course of 16 seasons, he amassed Süper Lig totals of 353 games and 44 goals.
 He also played for Konyaspor from 1987 to 1992.
 He earned 15 caps.
-He represented Turkey at Euro 2000.
+He represented Turkey at the European Championship in 2000.

 CM: Tugay Kerimoglu (Turkey)

-He was a part of Turkey's Golden Generation.
-He was capped 94 times between 1992 and 2006.
+Tugay Kerimoglu was a part of Turkey's Golden Generation in 2000's.
+He was capped 94 times for Turkey between 1992 and 2006.
 He went to the Euro 1996, Euro 2000 and the 2002 World Cup.
 He was a deep-lying midfielder who played mainly with Galatasaray and Blackburn Rovers.
 He had a brief stint with Rangers in Scotland.
 He was the youngest ever captain at Galatasaray.
 He was named Blackburn's Player of the Year in the 2003–04 campaign.

 RM: Okan Buruk (Turkey)